wharfkit/website/src/lib/docs/AccountKit/SellRamMethod.md

 ---
 title: SellRam (Method)
-description: Used to generate an action to sell a specified amount of RAM.
+description: Used to create an action to sell a specified amount of RAM.
 category: AccountKit
 published: true
 order: 6